 In next-day driving performance testing, some men and women treated with 20 mg of suvorexant had impaired driving performance, including 5 out of 52 subjects who stopped testing early due to somnolence, and the FDA has approved suvorexant at a maximum dose of 20 mg per night [93,96].
 Treatment should be initiated at the lowest dose (5 mg), so that the lowest effective dose can be determined.
 Suvorexant is metabolized by cytochrome P450 3A4 (CYP3A4), and there is potential for increased toxicity when used in combination with CYP3A4 inhibitors (table 7).
 The recommended dose of suvorexant is 5 mg in patients taking moderate CYP3A4 inhibitors, and it is not recommended for use in combination with strong CYP3A4 inhibitors.
 Due to the potential for dependence and abuse, it is a schedule C-IV controlled substance.
 The most common side effect is daytime somnolence.
 Like other sedatives, it has the potential to worsen sleep-disordered breathing in vulnerable patients.
 (See 'Adverse effects of orexin antagonists' below.)

 The role for this drug in the treatment of insomnia remains to be determined, as suvorexant and other similar drugs in development have not yet been compared directly with other therapies for insomnia.
-Development of almorexant, another orexin receptor antagonist, was halted in 2011 for reasons that have not been made publicly available .
+Another orexin receptor antagonist, almorexant, is also in development [97,98].

 Other medications — Numerous other medications have a sedating effect, but are not recommended for routine use in patients with insomnia.
 These include antidepressants, diphenhydramine, antipsychotics, and barbiturates.